 China now has as many automotive drivers as the entire population of the United States and it has rapidly become the largest car market in the world.
 This has been driven by the greater purchasing power of China’s growing middle class, which has been afforded the luxury of private travel for the first time.
 Less than thirty years ago, Chinese citizens were forbidden to buy cars but in the mid-1980s, and since then, demand for personal-use automobiles has exploded.

-China represents the first model for rapid large-scale urbanisation and it is predicted that by 2030 over 1 billion urban consumers will reside in its cities.
-When looking at the automotive industry within this context it is clear that the current status quo of personal ownership cannot continue within the current system and as a result the future of mobility and car ownership will need to be reassessed.
+China represents the first model for rapid large-scale urbanization and it is predicted that by 2030 over 1 billion urban consumers will reside in its cities.
+When looking at the automotive industry within this context it is clear that the current status quo of personal ownership cannot continue within the current system and as a result, the future of mobility and car ownership will need to be reassessed.
 Although positive contributions to the economy have resulted, providing jobs and services throughout China’s major cities, even under the current scenario the countries systems are beginning to feel the strain of the growing automotive fleet.

 The Growth of Negative Externalities

-Congestion, Noise Pollution And Deteriorating Air Quality
+Congestion, Noise Pollution, And Deteriorating Air Quality

 Hundreds of thousands of cars create congestion, noise pollution, and fumes for bikers and pedestrians to breathe in.
 Analysis from the Ministry of Environmental Protection in 2015 indicated that of the PM2.5 pollution generated within Beijing, 31% came from motor vehicles, 22% from coal burning, 18% from industrial production, and 14% from dust given off by construction and other sources.
-Cars are a major contributor to poor air quality in China’s cities, and are not an efficient way for most of the population to get around.
+Cars are a major contributor to poor air quality in China’s cities and are not an efficient way for most of the population to get around.

 Greenhouse Gas Emissions (GHG)